Two more Auckland schools linked to the coronavirus

 The father of a Mt Roskill Grammar Student has also tested positive for the virus, but the school has not announced that it will close.

-St John's Mairangi Bay school, meanwhile, was still open and following all Ministry of Health directions, principal Trainor said.
+St John's Mairangi Bay school, meanwhile, was still open and following all Ministry of Health directions, Trainor said.

 "I am in isolation, and I was directed to do so by the Ministry of Health because I was in contact with the person who had Covid-19," she said.